 Luckily, there are a number of things you can do to silence your machine, from choosing the right components to making adjustments to your operating system.
-The last thing you want is for your PC’s fans to needlessly drown out your audio experience.
+The last thing you want is your PC’s fans to drown out your audio experience needlessly.
 This can happen when you’re playing games or just browsing the web.

 If you want a quieter PC without sacrificing performance, it’s time to start shopping for components like a quieter case or thermal paste.
 If you’re willing to put in a little more work, there are also settings in your operating system that can reduce the fan noise while boosting performance.

 Is 30 dB loud for a PC?